 Accessories include a microphone, necklace, black base with clear length doll stand, and an official Mattel Certificate of Authenticity.

 To get the current prices of the Tina Turner doll use these links.
-As of November 8, 2022 she is sold out at most retail stores and is only available in the reseller market.
-Hopefully the doll will be in stock again soon.
+As of November 8, 2022 the doll sold out at most retail stores and is only available in the reseller market.
+Hopefully it will be in stock again soon.
+(As of February 19, 2003, never came back.)
 The museum gets a small commission for qualified purchase using the following links.